|Nutrition Facts (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This classic tartar sauce may be simple, but it packs loads of flavor and is the perfect accompaniment to a seafood meal.
 Mayonnaise and dill pickles are the main ingredients, while chopped dill, capers, a bit of lemon juice, and a dash of mustard add complexity to the flavor.
-Feel free to add the minced onion or leave it out.
+Feel free to use the minced onion in this recipe or leave it out.

-This tartar sauce is such an improvement over what you get in jars you may never buy it again!
+This tartar sauce is such an improvement over what you get in jars that you may never buy it again.
 Plus, when you make your own tartar sauce from scratch, you know exactly what's in it.
-There are no preservatives, thickeners, modified starches, or high fructose cornstarch.
-If you need a small amount for a meal, it's easy to scale the recipe down.
+There are no preservatives, thickeners, modified starches, or high fructose corn syrup.
+So if you need a small amount for a meal, it's easy to scale the recipe down.
 Or double the recipe if you're feeding a crowd.

 It's an excellent side to serve with seafood, especially fried fish, shrimp, oysters, or clams, or serve it alongside homemade crab cakes, seafood fritters, or clam cakes.
 It's a great dip for veggies, too.
 Or spread it on a po'boy sandwich, salmon burger, or fish sandwich.

 "This recipe was absolutely delicious and so easy to whip up in a pinch.
 When you're making homemade, you are able to tweak it as you like, while still remaining true to a proper tartar sauce.
 This would go perfectly with shrimp cocktail or any seafood dish on a summer day." —Tracy Wilk

 1 1/2 tablespoons dill pickles, or cornichons, finely chopped